istio/istio.io/content/en/news/releases/1.22.x/announcing-1.22/change-notes/index.md

 - **Fixed** a bug where injection template incorrectly evaluated when `InboundTrafficPolicy` was set to "localhost".
   ([Issue #50700](https://github.com/istio/istio/issues/50700))

-- **Fixed** added server-side keepalive to waypoint HBONE endpoints ([Issue #50737](https://github.com/istio/istio/issues/50737))
+- **Fixed** added server-side keepalive to waypoint HBONE endpoints.
+  ([Issue #50737](https://github.com/istio/istio/issues/50737))

 - **Fixed** a regression in Istio 1.21.0 causing `VirtualService`s routing to `ExternalName` services to not work when `ENABLE_EXTERNAL_NAME_ALIAS=false` is configured.